The Central Conference

 The Nordic and Baltic Episcopal Area

-The Nordic and Baltic Episcopal Area includes 9 countries: Denmark, Estonia, Finland, Latvia, Lithuania, Norway, Sweden, Moldova and Ukraine.
-The episcopal area is organized in 6 annual conferences, in addition Latvia and Lithuania function as small provisional annual conference: The Denmark Annual Conference, The Estonia Annual Conference, The Finland Swedish Provisional Annual Conference (includes Sweden), the Finland Finnish Provisional Annual Conference, The Norway Annual Conference and the Ukraine and Moldova Provisional Annual Conference.
+The Nordic and Baltic Episcopal Area includes 8 countries: Denmark, Finland, Latvia, Lithuania, Norway, Sweden, Moldova and Ukraine.
+The episcopal area is organized in 6 annual conferences, in addition Latvia and Lithuania function as small provisional annual conference: The Denmark Annual Conference, The Baltic Annual Conference, The Finland Swedish Provisional Annual Conference (includes Sweden), the Finland Finnish Provisional Annual Conference, The Norway Annual Conference and the Ukraine and Moldova Provisional Annual Conference.